-What is an api?
+What is an api (application programming interface)?

 API is the abbreviation for Application Programming Interface.
 APIs are a collection of functions and methods that enable the construction of apps.
 They get data and features from other apps, services, and operating systems.